Friday, 13 January 2012

 Such cases are striking for a number of reasons.
 First of all, note that in this case the Subcontractor did not actually make an express promise not to revoke his bid: The court’s holding was that in this type of situation, the Subcontractor "had reason . . . to expect [the General Contractor] to rely on its bid"--- the nature of the bidding process made such reliance inevitable.
 Therefore, it followed that a promise not to revoke would be "reasonably inferable in fact."
 If the Subcontractor wanted to make it plain that his offer was revocable, the burden was on him to make it clear that this was the case.
 In addition, note that the effect of finding an "option" here is always one-sided: The party who has relied---the General Contractor---is protected and able to enforce the Subcontractor’s bid, but until he has actually "accepted" the bid, he is not obligated to do so: He can try to find another subcontractor who may be willing to do the work even more cheaply.

 A similar case is where the buyer responds that "I want the car but that price is too high; I will only pay $9000 for it."
-This is likely to be construed as a "counter offer"---that is, a substitute offer from the buyer.
+This is likely to be construed as "counter offer"---that is, a substitute offer from the buyer.
 The seller is entitled to think that the negotiations are over.
 If he meets someone else who is willing to pay $10,000 immediately, the seller should be free to accept it---he can’t be expected to risk losing that profitable deal in order to contact the offeree again.
 So, if the offeree later tries to "accept" the $10,000 offer, it is too late; the counter-offer, like the rejection, brings all negotiations to an end and destroys the effectiveness of the offer,

 Different responses may be construed somewhat differently.
 The buyer, for example, may respond, "I don't know---won’t you take $9000?"
 "A mere inquiry regarding the possibility of different terms, a request for a better offer, or a comment upon the terms of the offer, is ordinarily not a counter-offer."
 If the court is willing to interpret the buyer’s response as a "mere inquiry," it follows that (a) the seller cannot "accept" the $9000 price and bind the buyer; the buyer, after all,. has not made a (counter-)offer of his own that gives any power of acceptance to the seller, but (b) the buyer may later choose to accept the original $10,000 offer, since that offer has not terminated.